igors96/PokerHand/README.md

   </tr>
 </table>

+### Access to the code
+You can access the code in the following link: https://github.com/igors96/PokerHand/blob/main/POKER_DATA_H_IGOR.ipynb To run the code, you can copy it and access a Python IDE of your preference.

 ### Code explained
 In this section, there are the different stages of the code to reach the solution.
 Each stage has a link to better explanations.